getck/cfn-nag-pipeline/README.md

 * To run tests and build the lambda function, run: `make`
 * To deploy the function, run: `make deploy`
 * To deploy a new version to Serverless Application Repository, update the `VERSION` in `Makefile` and run: `make sar`
+* Adding a comment to test SAR pipeline